 About Grand Plan

-Grand Plan was created by a trio of artists in Spring 2021 to award £1,000 grants to artists of colour in the UK.
-Since then, we’ve awarded over 150 grants.
-Our grantees have written children's books, made short films, produced Indian classical dance, purchased pottery kilns, launched trans music nights, set up black community archives, and so much more
+We want applying to Grand Plan to be as simple as possible.
+If you’re interested in applying for a grant from us, the best place to start is with our application guidance.
+Since launching in May 2021, we’ve awarded over 150 grants.
+Our grantees have written children's books, made short films, produced Indian classical dance, purchased pottery kilns, launched trans music nights, set up black community archives, and so much more.

 Why £1,000 grants?